 - Refine your search look at the results you've got and see if there are any additional keywords you could use, or any you should take out.
-You will probably have to do a series of searches to come up with your best search, even experienced searchers do this - Try different databases try Medline, PsycINFO, Embase etc. You can see a list of medical and health related databases by going to your subject support page http://library.leeds.ac.uk/subjects or look for the Subject databases link on the Library homepage - Follow up references look at the list of references/bibliography at the end of a useful article and see if there are other articles you have missed.
-You could also use the Web of Sciencedatabase to do a citation search to find who has quoted a particular paper since it was published.
+You will probably have to do a series of searches to come up with your best search, even experienced searchers do this - Try different databases try Medline, PsycINFO, HMIC etc. You can see a list of medical and health related databases by going to your subject support page http://library.leeds.ac.uk/subjects

+Follow up references - look at the list of references/bibliography at the end of a useful article and see if there are other articles you have missed.
+You could also use the Web of Science database to do a citation search to find who has quoted a particular paper since it was published.

-9. Accessing HMIC from off-campus
+11. Accessing Embase from off campus

-All University staff and students can access HMIC and other databases (and electronic journals) from off-campus as well as inside the University.
+All University staff and students can access Embase and most other databases (and electronic journals) from off campus as well as on campus.
 Usually, you will be prompted to log in with your IT username and password.